lgmoneda/lgmoneda.github.io/_posts/2020-01-12-one-on-one-guide.md

 lang: en
 ref: one-on-one-guide
 comments: true
-description: Compiling tips about one on one meetings.
+description: How to make the most of your time when talking to leadership.
 image: https://media.giphy.com/media/13Oks2K0UCvxp6/giphy.gif
 ---

-# The 1:1 guide

-How to make the most of your time when talking to leadership.

 ## Introduction